antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

   pm.expect(responseData.current.uv).to.be.at.least(0);
 });
 ```
-Once we have all our test cases and the code is ready, we can begin to have automated testing in our pipelines!
+Once we have all our test cases and the code is ready, we can begin to have automated testing in our pipelines!🎬

 ## Automate Postman Test with Github Actions ⚙️
 Before diving into the setup process, there are a few prerequisites to fix: